urfnet/URF.Core.Sample.NoSql/ReadMe.md

     }
     ```

-3. Create an `Mongo` .NET Standard 2.1 class library.
+3. Create an `Mongo` .NET class library.
    - Add package: URF.Core.Mongo
    - Reference the `Models` and `Abstractions` projects.
    - Add `UrfSampleUnitOfWork` interface with properties for authors and books repositories.